utkarshtiwari-24/online-fraud-detection/README.md

-### Steps to run the application
+### Steps to Run the Application

-1. Clone the repository in your system.
+1. Clone the repository to your system.
-2. Open terminal and go to the cloned repo's location.
+2. Open a terminal and navigate to the cloned repository's location.
-3. Create a virtual env at the same path as the repo:
+3. Create a virtual environment in the same directory as the repository:
    ```
    python -m venv venv
    source venv/bin/activate
    ```
-4. Install requirements:
+4. Install the required dependencies:
    ```
    pip install -r requirements.txt
    ```
-5. Go inside the repository and run this command:
+5. Navigate into the repository and execute the following command:
    ```
    python run.py
    ```
 6. Your Flask server will start running.
-7. Please visit the API Swagger URL location: [http://127.0.0.1:5000/api/](http://127.0.0.1:5000/api/)
+7. Please visit the API Swagger URL at: [http://127.0.0.1:5000/api/](http://127.0.0.1:5000/api/)

 ### API Documentation

-There are two APIs to detect fraud websites:
+There are two APIs available to detect fraudulent websites:

 1. **POST - /AI/fraud-ai**
-   This API takes a website URL as an input and collects information related to the website.
-It then passes the information to the fine-tuned BERT model available on Hugging Face, which classifies the website information as 'fraudulent' or 'legitimate' along with the confidence score for the given output.
+   This API takes a website URL as input, collects information related to the website, and then passes the information to a fine-tuned BERT model available on Hugging Face.
+The model classifies the website information as 'fraudulent' or 'legitimate', along with a confidence score for the output.

    **Example**:
    - **Request Body**: